Generalized Kummer surfaces over finite fields: Introduction

 \section{Introduction}

 Throughout this paper $k$ is a perfect field of characteristic $p$, and $\kk$ is an algebraic closure of $k$.
 Let $A$ be an abelian surface over $k$ with an action of a finite group $G$.
-In this paper, we study only actions such that $G$ preserves the group law on $A$; in other words, there is a homomorphism of the groups $G\to\End(A)^*$, where for a ring $R$ we denote by $R^*$ the multiplicative group of invertible elements.
+In this paper, we study only actions such that $G$ preserves the group law on $A$; in other words, there is a group homomorphism $G\to\End(A)^*$, where for a ring $R$ we denote by $R^*$ the multiplicative group of invertible elements.
 If a minimal smooth model $X(A,G)$ of the quotient $A/G$ is a $K3$ surface, we say that $X(A,G)$ is a \emph{generalized Kummer surface}.
-In~\cite{Ry12} we classified zeta functions of Kummer surfaces $X(A,\ZZ/2\ZZ)$ over finite fields of characteristic $p>2$.
+In~\cite{Ry12} we classified the zeta functions of Kummer surfaces $X(A,\ZZ/2\ZZ)$ over finite fields of characteristic $p>2$.
 This paper is a step towards such a classification for generalized Kummer surfaces.

 For an algebraic variety $X$ over $k$ we denote by $\Bar X$ the base change of $X$ to $\kk$.
 A $K3$ surface $X$ is called \emph{Shioda supersingular} if the rank of $\NS(\Bar X)$ is $22$.
-A Shioda supersingular $K3$ surface is supersingular, and a supersingular Kummer surface is Shioda supersingular~\cite{Ar}.
-For a Shioda supersingular $K3$ surface we have the natural isomorphism for any prime $\ell\neq p$:
+A Shioda supersingular K3 surface is supersingular, and a supersingular Kummer surface is Shioda supersingular~\cite{Ar}.
+More generally, the Tate conjecture is proved for $K3$ surfaces over finitely generated fields of odd characteristic~\cite{MP}; therefore, a $K3$ surface over such a field is Shioda supersingular if and only if it is supersingular.

-It follows that, if the base field $k$ is finite, the zeta function of a Shioda supersingular $K3$ surface $X$ is uniquely determined by the Frobenius action on the Neron-Severi group $\NS(\Bar X)$.
-This observation is a link between the arithmetic and geometry of supersingular $K3$ surfaces.
+For a Shioda supersingular $K3$ surface $X$, we have the natural isomorphism for any prime $\ell\neq p$: We see that if the base field $k$ is finite, the zeta function of a Shioda supersingular $K3$ surface $X$ is uniquely determined by the Frobenius action on the Neron-Severi group $\NS(\Bar X)$.
+This observation is a link between the arithmetic and geometry of a supersingular $K3$ surface.

 Since odd cohomology groups of $X$ are trivial, the isomorphism $(*)$ leads to the formula for the number of points on $X$ over $k$: where $\Tr_X$ is the trace of the Frobenius action on the Neron--Severi group of $X$.
 The main question is: what are the possible values of $\Tr_X$, where $X$ runs through all supersingular $K3$ surfaces over $\FF_q$?